Union Physical Therapy COVID-19 Response

 Union Physical Therapy is open for both TeleHealth and in-office visits.

-In an effort to minimize risk to both our patients and staff, we have implemented new standard practices around screening patients prior to visits, the use of personal protective equipment and cleaning procedures.
+In an effort to minimize risk to both our patients and staff, we have implemented new standard practices around the use of personal protective equipment and cleaning procedures.
 These practices are detailed below under the Risk Reduction Measures.

 Union Physical Therapy is continuing to follow guidelines outlined by Governor Inslee, DOH, the CDC, WHO and other public health authorities.
 Under Washington State public health authorities, physical therapy is listed as an essential business and it is our goal to remain open and available to meet the needs of the patients in our community.

 Under the guidance of the Washington State Department of Health Physical Therapy is deemed an essential service and we are offering in-office therapy services.

 If you are unwell or feel unsafe coming into the office for care we are able to offer TeleHealth PT visits.
 For more information regarding our TeleHealth services, check out our TeleHealth Services page.